KaganYilmaz19/Donation-Tracking/README.md

-Create database using provided script.
+Create database using provided script. <br>
-Convert your password to UTF-8 Bcyrpt type md5.
+Convert your password to UTF-8 Bcyrpt type md5.<br>
-Then put it in database.
+Then put it in database.<br>
-On next step, give a username and type role "ADMIN".
+On next step, give a username and type role "ADMIN".<br>
 Then you can use program freely.